ZeyuLIU-UST/FPQC-SAC-main/README.md

 ### 5. Generate Paper Figures

-The release keeps only the figure scripts used by the paper.
+This repository includes the figure scripts used by the paper.
 Use [`scripts/run_oos_baseline_curves.sh`](scripts/run_oos_baseline_curves.sh) and [`scripts/run_latent_variance_vaf1.sh`](scripts/run_latent_variance_vaf1.sh) from the [fixed CUDA scripts](#fixed-cuda-scripts) table.
 To evaluate the OOS